techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 AUTH0_DOMAIN={AUTH0_DOMAIN}
 ```

 Note that you will have to replace the values above.
-[Check the first part to understand how to replace them](https://auth0.com/blog/symfony-tutorial-building-a-blog-part-1/).
+[Check the first article of this series to understand how to replace them](https://auth0.com/blog/symfony-tutorial-building-a-blog-part-1/).

-__Pro Tip!__ If you do not have a MySQL database available, an easy way to bootstrap one is with Docker:
+__Pro Tip!__ The `DATABASE_*` keys, in the file above, refer to a MySQL database.
+If you do not have one available, an easy way to bootstrap one is with Docker:

 ```bash
 docker run --name symfony-blog-mysql \